The Brave Express Might Gaine

-The Brave Express Might Gaine (勇者特急マイトガイン, Yūsha Tokkyū Maitogain) is a robot anime television series which premiered in Japan in 1993, created by Takara and Sunrise under the direction of Shinji Takamatsu, and was the fourth installment of the Brave series.
+The Brave Express Might Gaine (勇者特急マイトガイン, Yūsha Tokkyū Maitogain) is a robot anime television series which premiered in Japan in 1993, created by Sunrise under the direction of Shinji Takamatsu, and was the fourth installment of the Brave series.

 Story

 In the year 1950 the world's supply of oil ran out, forcing humanity to adopt locomotives as their primary transports instead of automobiles.
 In 2049, billionaire and crime-fighting teenager Maito Senpuuji takes up his father's company and assets at the age of only 15.
-Taking control of the Brave Express team of robots that his late father created, Senpuuji and his free thinking robot team takes on the crime lords that plague Nouvelle Tokyo City, formely Tokyo Bay.
+Taking control of the Brave Express team of robots that his late father created, Senpuuji and his free thinking robot team takes on the crime lords that plague Nouvelle Tokyo City, formerly Tokyo Bay.